scneba/nodebase/README.md

 9. Run `npm run dev` on the root folder.
 This should run the migrations on the nodebase database.

-10. Install postman and create an account.
+10. Install Postman and create an account.
 Download from [here](https://www.postman.com/downloads/).

 ## Development